Vegan Vitamin D: Why Mushrooms are Your Best Whole Food Source

 Available Vitamin D Supplement Sources

-Most of the vitamin D is sold to us in its D3 form, and it’s primarily made from irradiating sheep lanolin (a wax secreted by the sebaceous glands of wool-bearing animals).
+Most of the vitamin D dietary supplements in the market are sold to us in its D3 form, and it’s primarily made from irradiating sheep lanolin (a wax secreted by the sebaceous glands of wool-bearing animals).
 This may seem unattractive to some vegans out there who do not consume or use animal products.
-It also begs the question: are these highly processed in a mass production facility?
-What are the ethics and morals behind these agricultural farming practices?
-How were the animals treated?

 It’s important to question everything and to trace back to the source of your food and supplements.
 Quality and sourcing are everything when it comes to the health of your body, mind, and spirit.

-Vegan Vitamin D from Mushrooms
+Vegan Vitamin D from Real Mushrooms

-While many “mushroom” products sold on the market are just myceliated grain and do not contain any actual mushroom (fruiting body), our mushroom extracts are free from grains and fillers, and we use the whole mushroom, which contains many highly medicinal compounds such as beta-glucan (a polysaccharide found in the cell wall of mushrooms).
+While many “mushroom” products sold on the market are just myceliated grain and do not contain any actual mushroom (fruiting body), our mushroom extracts are free from grains and fillers, and we use the whole mushroom, which contains many compounds such as beta-glucan (a polysaccharide found in the cell wall of mushrooms).

-For people aged 9-70: adequate intake is 600 IU/day; maximum safe upper level of intake, 4,000 IU/day (3).
+For people aged 9-70, adequate intake is 600 IU/day, while the maximum safe upper level of intake is at 4,000 IU/day [3].

 Shiitake Nammex Farm

-Ultraviolet light exposure during the growing phase is essential to getting vitamin D from mushrooms.
+Ultraviolet light exposure during the growing phase is essential for getting vitamin D from mushrooms.
 This is an important point that many articles touting mushrooms for vitamin D leave out.
-Without some sort of UV light exposure, most mushrooms have almost no vitamin D. For example, the common button mushroom has roughly 7 IU of vitamin D per 100 grams, which is nothing to celebrate.
+Without UV light exposure, most mushrooms have almost no vitamin D.

-But mushrooms have this incredible ability to absorb sunlight and convert it into vitamin D2.
-Small amounts of Vitamin D2 are found in wild mushrooms (2).
-However, D2 levels can be amplified with ultraviolet light exposure.
 Ergosterol (which is a fungal sterol similar to cholesterol in humans) needs to be converted into ergocalciferol (D2), and this is done by exposing cultivated mushrooms to UV light.

-One study showed that vitamin D2 levels can be increased in any variety of mushrooms by exposing them to pulsed UV light.
-With each additional pulse, the mushrooms were exposed to increasing amounts of ultraviolet radiation and thus more energy was available for Vitamin D2 synthesis.
-The oyster and shiitake showed higher amounts of Vitamin D2 content after pulsed UV light exposure than other mushrooms tested (6).
+With each additional pulse, the mushrooms were exposed to increasing amounts of ultraviolet radiation.
+Thus, more energy is available for Vitamin D2 synthesis.
+Not all mushrooms deliver the same results, as oyster and shiitake mushrooms showed higher amounts of vitamin D2 content compared to other mushrooms after pulsed UV light exposure [6].

 UV Light Mushrooms Vitamin D